 Institutional Review Board Process

-OHR accepts applications from faculty, students, and staff of The George Washington University, GW Medical Faculty Assoicates (MFA), and The GW Hospital.
+OHR accepts applications from faculty, students, and staff of The George Washington University, GW Medical Faculty Associates (MFA), and The GW Hospital.

 Please see our "When is IRB Review and Approval Needed" for assistance in determining if your study requires IRB review and approval.

-Please submit all IRB application packets directly to the OHR*.
-Electronic submissions (via email or fax) will be accepted only if the required signatures have been obtained.
-All new submission forms MUST include the signatures of the *Principal Investigator (PI) AND the Department Chair.
-Upon receipt, your study will be registered in our database, assigned to an IRB Analyst for review, and assigned an IRB number.
+Please submit all IRB application packets directly to the OHR.
+Electronic submissions via email will be accepted only if the required signatures have been obtained.
+All new submission forms MUST include the signatures of the Principal Investigator (PI) AND the Department Chair.
+Upon receipt of a complete application, your study will be registered in our database, assigned to an IRB Analyst for review, and assigned an IRB number.
 The IRB Analyst will be in touch with you to communicate any issues that may need to be addressed.

 In accordance with GW's Faculty Handbook, all PIs must be full-time, regular faculty members.
 The following CAN serve as PI: Full, Associate, or Assistant Professors; Research Scientists and Research Professors.
 The following CANNOT serve as PI: Students (graduate or undergraduate), Residents, Fellows, Lecturers, or Adjunct Professors.
 PI exceptions are permitted on a case-by-case basis; a PI Eligibility Exception Form must be completed and submitted to the OHR for review.
 Contact the OHR for additional information.

 Please note, some Schools and Departments have adopted their own policies and practices involving the submission of an IRB application.
 Please check with your PI and/or Department's Administrative office prior to submitting to our office to ensure you are within their guidelines.
 (GSEHD, SPHHS)

 Once the submission has all of the appropriate signatures the IRB submission can be submitted one of the following ways: